 DEQ is responsible for issuing §401 certifications in Idaho for the following types of federal permits or licenses:

 - National Pollutant Discharge Elimination System (NPDES) Permits: The NPDES program requires facilities discharging from a point source such as a pipe into waters of the US to obtain discharge permits.
-EPA is responsible for permitting and enforcing all NPDES permits in Idaho.
+EPA has authorized the transfer of permitting authority to the Idaho Pollution Discharge Elimination System (IPDES) Program and the phased transfer of permits will lead to IPDES issuance of all discharge permits by July 1, 2021.
 Learn more.

 - §404 Dredge and Fill Permits: The federal Clean Water Act requires a permit to conduct water-related construction activities, such as fills for development, water resource projects, and infrastructure development.
 The US Army Corps of Engineers is responsible for issuing dredge and fill permits in Idaho.
 Learn more.

 - Hydroelectric Power Plants: State certification is required before the Federal Energy Regulatory Commission (FERC) may license or relicense nonfederal hydroelectric dams.
 Learn more.

 How Does the §401 Certification Process Work?

 DEQ must grant, deny, or waive §401 certification for a project before a federal permit or license can be issued.
 Depending on the type of project, the applicant applies for §401 certification directly with DEQ or applies for a federal permit with the appropriate federal agency and that agency requests the certification from DEQ.
 DEQ must act on a request for certification within a reasonable period of time, which cannot exceed one year, after which the certification requirement will be waived.